Math

 Teaching

-I co-founded the AM seminar in spring 2023 to gather with our fellow graduate students to present recent learnings and progress, practice giving talks and feedback on talks.
+I co-founded the Applied Math student seminar in spring 2023 to gather with our fellow graduate students to present recent learnings and progress, practice giving talks and feedback on talks.
+It eventually merged with the SIAM student chapter and it lives on.
+Past meeting topics can be seen here.